sschaner/intro-to-git/README.md

 # git add files of a certain type

-- to add only html files, use the command "git add \*.html" but don't include the backslash.
+- To add only html files, use the command "git add \*.html" but don't include the backslash.
 This is called a wildcard.

 # git add all files

-- to add all files to the staging area, use the command "git add ."
+- To add all files to the staging area, use the command "git add ."
-- to add all files and folders to the staging area, use the command "git add -A"git
+- To add all files and folders to the staging area, use the command "git add -A"git

 # git remove files

-- to remove files from the staging area, use the command "git reset HEAD <filename>"
+- To remove files from the staging area, use the command "git reset HEAD <filename>"

+# git ignore files

+- Any files listed in the .gitignore will be ignored by git.
+- Rename a file with "rm <fileToBeRenamed> <newFilenam>"